GavinPower747/pubg-dotnet/README.md

 2. Per Request

-When making a request to one of our services, all of our request objects contain an ApiKey field, simple provide your api key here.
-Below we use the GetMatchesRequest as an example
+When making a request to one of our services, all of our request objects contain an ApiKey field, simply provide your api key here.
+Below we use the GetPubgPlayersRequest as an example

 ```csharp
   var playerService = new PubgPlayerService();